 When it comes to making a choice, most affiliates think about offers.
-But selecting a push ad network is equally, if not more important.
-There is an abundance of affiliate offers out there, but there are only a few push ad networks.
+But selecting a push ad platform is equally, if not more important.
+There is an abundance of affiliate offers out there, and the number of push notification ad networks keeps growing.
 Knowing what makes an ad network great is the key to making the right choice.

 At first glance, they all look promising.

 They all say that they serve billions of clicks each month.

 They all say their traffic is bot-free and of premium quality.

 They all say that they have a lot of options that help you reach the people you want the most.